Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 So, it’s a good community.
 They are connected not only with Japanese culture but also with Indian culture.
 I mean away from India, also.

 Ryoko: Yeah.
 That’s great.
-Then I guess this is going to be my final question.
+Then, I guess this is going to be my final question.
 Do you have any tips or advice for people thinking of working in Japan or wanting to work in Japan in the future?

 Maruti: Hmm, I see it’s a good question.
 So, uh, as I said, in my company, you don’t need Japanese, but I would say, I think, the first and the most important is that you should learn Japanese.
 Yeah, some people can argue that Japanese is not necessary to move to Japan.
-However, in my experience, I can say that a person who knows Japanese has more opportunities and have the upper hand.
+However, from my experience, I can say that a person who knows Japanese has more opportunities and the upper hand.
 I mean in their work.
 So, I think they should learn Japanese.

 Ryoko: OK, great.
 Oh, following the trend is a great idea.
 I never thought about it.
 So, thank you very much.